Today's score

 Stay ahead of ticks in Albertville

-The TickZone app (coming soon) alerts you when Albertville's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Albertville's risk spikes, so protection happens before the bite.